Gaga: Group Any Gaussians via 3D-aware Memory Bank: Experiments

+{\textbf{{Datasets.}}} For quantitative comparison, we use a scene understanding dataset LERF-Mask~\citep{gg}, along with two indoor scene datasets: Replica~\citep{replica} and ScanNet~\citep{scannet}.
+Additionally, we showcase the robustness of {\ourmethod} against variations in training image quantity by sparsely sampling the Replica dataset.
+We present visual comparison results on the commonly used scene reconstruction dataset, MipNeRF 360~\citep{mipnerf}.
+The quantitative and qualitative evaluations are conducted on the test set, i.e., novel view synthesis results.
+Details about datasets can be found in the appendix.

-{\textbf{Evaluation Metrics.}} mIoU and boundary IoU (mBIoU) are used for evaluation on the LERF-Mask dataset.
-For Replica and ScanNet datasets, we evaluate using ground truth panoptic segmentation, disregarding class information.
+{\textbf{Evaluation Metrics.}} Similarly to prior work~\citep{gg}, mIoU and boundary IoU (mBIoU) are used to evaluate the LERF-Mask dataset.
+To evaluate the multi-view consistency of 3D segmentation masks, we select eight scenes from the Replica dataset and seven scenes from the ScanNet dataset and use the ground-truth panoptic segmentation for evaluation, disregarding class information.
+The evaluation process is detailed in the appendix.
+Note that only Gaussian Grouping and {\ourmethod} provide 3D mask IDs to render multi-view consistent segmentation masks, we only compare these two methods.
 To handle differences between predicted and ground truth mask labels, we calculate the best linear assignment based on IoU.
 Moreover, with IoU = 0.5 as the criterion, we report precision and recall to further evaluate the accuracy of predicted masks.
+Please note that all numbers in the tables are expressed as percentages.

-{\textbf{Implementation Details.}} We use SAM \cite{sam} the default version and EntitySeg \cite{entityseg} with the Hornet-L backbone to obtain open-world 2D segmentation.
-We preprocess the generated raw masks following the method outlined in~\cite{entityseg}, prioritizing those with higher confidence scores by ranking them accordingly.
+{\textbf{Implementation Details.}} We use SAM~\citep{sam} and EntitySeg~\citep{entityseg} with the Hornet-L backbone to obtain open-world 2D segmentation.
+We preprocess the generated raw masks following the method outlined in~\citep{entityseg}, prioritizing those with higher confidence scores by ranking them accordingly.
 Masks with confidence scores below 0.5 are discarded.
-For all experiments, we train the vanilla Gaussian Splatting for 30K iterations and train the identity encoding for 10K iterations with all other parameters frozen.
-We choose the front 20\% 3D Gaussians that are closest to the camera frames as the corresponding Gaussians of a mask.
-We set the overlap threshold for declaring a new group ID as 0.1.
-For fair comparisons, we train Gaussian Grouping~\cite{gg} for 40K iterations, with all parameters for training 3D Gaussians with their identity encoding remaining the same as the default setting in~\cite{3dgs} and~\cite{gg}.
-We use the official transcript of~\cite{3dgs} to obtain camera poses and initial point clouds.
+For all experiments, we train vanilla Gaussian Splatting~\citep{3dgs} for 30K iterations and train the identity encoding for 10K iterations with all other parameters frozen.
+We train baseline methods following their official guidance for 40K iterations for fair comparisons.